tzmanics/serverless-angular-workshop/walkthroughs/first-function/README.md

 Let's really make this stick in our brains by putting it all down in code!

-> The [documentation for Netlify Functions lives here]() if you need to dig into it for your excercise.
+> The [documentation for Netlify Functions lives here](https://docs.netlify.com/functions/overview/) if you need to dig into it for your exercise.

 ## Exercise 2: Fundamentally Functional!